lucasval-vasic/vasic-upv-digital-backend-lab1/README.md

 > source scripts/load_design.tcl
 ```

-After a few screens of text we will get the Tempus prompt again, after seeing the design cell count report that will confirm us that the design and libraries were properly loaded.
+After a few screens of text we will get the Tempus prompt again.
+Seeing the design cell count report that will confirm us that the design and libraries were properly loaded.

 Now we can start issuing command to analyze the design timing.
 Just remember that since we loaded a library with a single corner our timing analysis will limit to the slow corner.

 ### Initial timing report
 The quintessential Tempus command is report_timing.
-This command will report the timing path according to the command arguments.
-If we add no arguments then the most critical path will be reported.
-If we try it now:
+This command  supports several arguments to tailor the scope of the timing report and its format.
+If we add no arguments then the single most critical path will be reported.
+Try it now:

 ```console
 > report_timing
 ```
-we will get no paths reported since the design is unconstrained: we specified no clocks or timing checks at all!
+We will get no paths reported since the design is unconstrained: we specified no clocks or timing checks at all!

 In order to hold our timing constraints we will create a constraints file in sync_fifo/tcons/sync_fifo.sdc.
 You will be filling up this file, starting with your first constraint command to create a clock.
 Let's start with a relatively slow 30MHz frequency.

+It is strongly suggested to use a TCL variable to hold the clock frequency and then perform a mathematical operation to obtain the clock period for the create_clock constraint.

-After the clock has been created we need to ask Tempus to propagate it, this is: to ensure that the clock signal is distributed across the clock treee and reaches the flops in the design.
+After the clock has been created we need to ask Tempus to propagate it, this is to ensure that the clock signal is distributed across the clock tree and reaches all the flops in the design.
 We do this by appending this command at the end of the SDC file:

 ```console
 set_propagated_clock [all_clocks]